-Through its nomination proposals, the CGSNC ensures that the gender diversity objectives of the Board of Directors are prioritized, in accordance with the Diversity Policy of the Company.
-In line with best practices, the female representation on the Board should be at least 30%.
-Should this not be the case due to unavailability of candidates meeting the Suitability and Nomination Criteria of paragraph 3 of this Policy, a clear explanation should be provided in the annual Corporate Governance Statement and an ongoing recruitment process should be in place to meet the objective as soon as possible.
+Through its nomination proposals, the CGNCCGSNC ensures that the gender diversity objectives of the Board of Directors are prioritized, in accordance with the Diversity Policy of the Company.
+The In line with best practices, the female gender representation on the Board should be at least 30% within the next three years.
+If%.
+Should this number is a fraction, then it is rounded downnot be the case due to the next lower integer.unavailability of candidates meeting the Suitability and Nomination Criteria of paragraph 3 of this Policy, a clear explanation should be provided in the annual Corporate Governance Statement and an ongoing recruitment process should be in place to meet the objective as soon as possible.